Subscribe to Here’s the Deal, our politics

 From Boston, I'm William Brangham for the PBS NewsHour.

-JUDY WOODRUFF: Online, you can find much more from our series, including an explainer video that breaks down the science of addiction.
+Online, you can find much more from our series, including an explainer video that breaks down the science of addiction.
 Humans have coveted the pain relief provided by opioids for thousands of years.
 But what actually goes on in the brain?

 You can watch that at PBS.org/NewsHour.